Geetha63/MS-Teams-Scripts/TeamsUserActivity/README.md

  # Procedure to run the script

-   To excute `TeamsUserActivity` download/copy and paste the script into PowerShell
+   To execute `TeamsUserActivity` download/copy and paste the script into PowerShell

-   Provide the input parameters Client_Id, Client_Secret, Tenantid, Period and hit enter to proceed further on the script
+   Provide the input parameters Client_Id, Client_Secret, TenantId, Period and hit enter to proceed further on the script

-   Now script will redirect to web page for login
+   Now the script will redirect to the web page for login

    ![Signin](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/Siginin.png)